nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ssh root@<CHIPproIP>
 ```

-The IP will be under `wlan0`.

 ## Access I/O via sysfs

 GPIO is accessed through a [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
-Below are some basic exercises to check if digital in/out pins are are working correctly.
+Below are some basic exercises to check if the digital in/out pins are are working correctly.

 **Debian** - use `sudo` to gain permission while logged in as default `chip` user.

 **Buildroot** - since you are already logged in as the root user `sudo` is not necessary.

 ### GPIO Input

-These lines of code will let us read values on pin **CSIDO**, which corresponds to **pin 132** in the linux sysfs (CSID0-CSID7 have numbers 132-139).
+These lines of code will let you read values on pin **PE4** which corresponds to **132** in Linux sysfs (PE4 - PE11 are numbers 132-139 in sysfs).

 First, you will need to add a pull-down or pull-up resistor to prevent a floating pin while the switch is open.